-Bachelor’s degree, minimum 3 years of experience in negotiation of contracts or an equivalent combination and experience.
+Bachelor's degree and three years of experience in negotiation of contracts or an equivalent combination and experience.

-JD preferred with at least two to four years of experience in research administration or contract drafting and negotiation
+J.D. with at least two to four years of experience in research administration or contract drafting and negotiation.

-Relevant knowledge includes contract preparation and negotiation experience such as legal or paralegal, federal or industry contract specialist, business administration or public administration background
+Relevant knowledge includeing contract preparation and negotiation experience, such as legal or paralegal, federal or industry contract specialist, business administration or a public administration background.

 Effective oral and written communication skills

-The capacity to develop and maintain good professional relations with personnel at the University, the sponsoring agencies and collaborating institutions
+Capacity to develop and maintain good professional relations with personnel at the University, the sponsoring agencies and collaborating institutions.

-Ability to organize and prioritize workload during high pressure, high-volume workload periods
+Ability to organize and prioritize workloads during high pressure, high-volume workload periods.

 Please attach a copy of your most current signed performance evaluation (completed within the last 18 months) to your online account.
 If you have not received a performance evaluation, you may provide two current signed letters of recommendation (written within the last 18 months), preferably to include one letter from either a current or recent former supervisor.
 To attach these documents, go to: My Career Tools, Add Attachment, Attachment Type – Performance Reviews or Letters of Recommendation.